 The Vermont State Board of Education has two student members who sit on the Board:

 The student member positions on the Vermont State Board of Education are currently full.
 A notice will be posted when a student member position opens.
 Information for future candidates: the State Board of Education usually meets on the third Wednesday of every month and establishes policies, regulations, and rules related to education in Vermont and in keeping with statutes passed by the Legislature.
 Candidates may apply using the Application for Gubernatorial Appointment.
 Questions about the State Board of Education may be directed to Suzanne Sprague (802-479-1030) or Maureen Gaidys (802-479-1060) at the Agency of Education.
-Questions about the application or the nomination process itself can be directed to Rachel Feldman, Senior Director of Boards, Commissions and Public Service at the Governor’s Office at (802) 828-5487.
+Questions about the application or the nomination process itself can be directed to Jason Maulucci, Director of Boards and Commissions at the Governor’s Office at (802) 828-3333.